 Subject line: BLACK FRIDAY ENDS TONIGHT!

 Wrap-up: Fall email templates

 Ready for a new season?
 We are, too.
-Our template catalog here at BEE includes templates for every fall holiday.
+Our template catalog here at BEE includes templates for every fall holiday, including Thanksgiving email templates and Black Friday email templates.
 Create a Halloween email newsletter with this free template by designer Matteo della Chiesa: